raspberrypilearning/fart-detector/WORKSHEET.md

 If we break this task down there are three things we need to do.

-- Turn resistors/pins on and off
+- Turn resistor pins on and off
-- Set all resistors/pins in the ladder to a binary value
+- Set all resistor pins in the ladder to represent a binary value
-- Loop through all the binary combinations testing the trigger pin
+- Loop between 0 and 15 to calibrate the ladder DAC

-###  Turn resistors/pins on and off
+### Turn resistor pins on and off

 In order to switch a resistor on or off we just use the `GPIO.setup` command with different parameters.
 If the resistor/pin is *on* we configure the pin to use `OUTPUT` mode and drive it `LOW`.
 This will connect the pin to ground and some voltage will then flow from the sensor output through to ground.
 If the sensor is *off* we just configure the pin to use `INPUT` mode which means the pin is not connected to anything and nothing will flow through it.